-Everyone knows about the big fast food chains that blanket each state, clustered near highways and scattered around almost every town, no matter how small or big.
-The U.S. fast food industry pulls in an estimated $200 billion dollars each year, with perennial king of fast food, McDonald’s, topping the list of sales, followed by Subway, Taco Bell, Burger King, and Wendy’s.
+Everyone knows about the big fast-food chains that blanket each state, clustered near highways and scattered around almost every town, no matter how small or big.
+The U.S. fast-food industry pulls in an estimated $200 billion dollars each year, with the perennial king of fast food, McDonald's, topping the list of sales, followed by Subway, Taco Bell, Burger King, and Wendy's.

-Opened in 1960 in Homewood, Alabama, this cozy fast food spot features big burgers, hand-scooped shakes, and made-from-scratch biscuits.
+Opened in 1960 in Homewood, Alabama, Jack's features big burgers, hand-scooped shakes, and made-from-scratch biscuits.
 There are about 145 locations across the South, and each includes a toasty fireplace.

 ALASKA: Great Alaska Pizza Company

 ARIZONA: Lucky Wishbone

 This small fried chicken-based chain—with only seven locations around Tucson, Arizona—started out in 1953.
 Lucky Wishbone has been serving up fried gizzards and livers, along with bone-in pieces and breast chunks, fried shrimp and steak, and sandwiches to round out the menu.

 ARKANSAS: Slim Chickens

 Fresh chicken cooked to order served with some Southern hospitality is what this chicken joint is all about.
-They opened up in 2003 in Fayetteville and feature delicious handmade dipping sauces to go with their hand-breaded fried chicken tenders.
+Slim Chickens opened up in 2003 in Fayetteville and feature delicious handmade dipping sauces to go with their hand-breaded fried chicken tenders.

 CALIFORNIA: The Habit Burger Grill